Joseph Fahnbulleh: Career

-After being named National High School Coaches' Association boys athlete of the year in 2019 he was encouraged by Florida coach Mike Holloway to attend the University of Florida, and Fahnbulleh subsequently won the 200 m at the 2021 NCAA Outdoor National Championships with a personal best time of 19.91 seconds.
+After being named National High School Coaches' Association boys athlete of the year in 2019, he was encouraged by Florida coach Mike Holloway to attend the University of Florida, and Fahnbulleh subsequently won the 200 m at the 2021 NCAA Outdoor National Championships with a personal best time of 19.91 seconds.
 He was also named National Senior Boys' Track and Field Athlete of the Year.

-After declaring for Liberia and being named in their team for the 2020 Summer Olympics in Tokyo, Fahnbulleh was given the honor of being the flag bearer for his nation in the opening ceremony.
-The journey to Tokyo for the Olympics was the first time Fahnbulleh had ever been outside of the United States.
+After declaring for the Liberian national team and being named to their roster for the 2020 Summer Olympics in Tokyo, Fahnbulleh was given the honor of being the flag bearer for his nation in the opening ceremony.
+His journey to Tokyo was the first time Fahnbulleh had ever been outside of the United States.

-He made it through to the final of the 2020 Olympics 200 meters race with a time of 19.99 seconds in his semi-final, setting a new Liberian national record.
+Fahnbulleh made it through to the final of the 2020 Olympics 200 meters race with a time of 19.99 seconds in his semi-final, setting a new Liberian national record.
 He finished in fifth place in the final, again setting a new national record with a time of 19.98 seconds.

-On 10 June 2022, Fahnbulleh won both the 100 m and 200 m events at the 2022 NCAA Division I Outdoor Track and Field Championships with times of 10.00 (+0.6 m/s) and 19.83 (+0.6m/s) respectively, helping the Florida Gators to the 2022 NCAA men's team title.
+On 10 June 2022, Fahnbulleh won both the 100 m and 200 m events at the 2022 NCAA Division I Outdoor Track and Field Championships with times of 10.00 (+0.6 m/s) and 19.83 (+0.6 m/s) respectively, helping the Florida Gators to the 2022 NCAA men's team title.

-Fahnbulleh placed fourth at the 2022 World Athletics Championships in the 200 metres running 19.84 seconds in the final.
+Fahnbulleh placed fourth at the 2022 World Athletics Championships in the 200 meters, running 19.84 seconds in the final.

+Competing in the 200 meters at the World Athletics Championships in Budapest in 2023, he qualified from the semi finals for his third consecutive major 200 meters final.

+In March 2024, he was a bronze medalist in the 4x100m relay at the 2023 African Games.
+He ran as part of the Liberian 4x100m relay team that qualified for the 2024 Paris Olympics at the 2024 World Relays Championships in Nassau, Bahamas.
+In May 2024, he finished fourth in the 200 metres at the 2024 Prefontaine Classic.
+He competed in the 200m at the 2024 Paris Olympics, where he reached the final, placing seventh overall.
+He also competed in the men's 4x100m relay at the Games.

+He finished third over 200 meters in May 2025 at the 2025 Doha Diamond League.
+The following week he ran 20.12 seconds (0.4m/s) to finish second in the 200 meters at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, also part of the 2025 Diamond League.
+He ran 20.40 seconds to win the 200 metres at the Kip Keino Classic in Nairobi on 31 May 2025.
+He finished fourth on the 200 metres at the 2025 Bislett Games in Oslo on 12 June 2025.
+He placed eighth in the 200 metres at the Diamond League Final in Zurich on 28 August.

+In September 2025, he competed in the 200 metres at the 2025 World Championships in Tokyo, Japan.